soundpress/RulesOfNYC/docs/c01/index.rst

 (h) Valves and control of oil flow.

    (1) Each supply line from storage tanks of two hundred and seventy-five (275) gallons' capacity and from auxiliary storage tanks shall be provided with a shut-off valve at the tank, and may be connected by a common feed pipe with a shut-off valve at the burner and when connected to burners designed for gravity feed, shall be provided with an approved constant level device.
-Such tanks shall be on the same level and with a common fill pipe complying with § 16-01(g)(4) and a common vent pipe complying with § 16-01(g)(3).
+Such tanks shall be on the same level and with a common fill pipe complying with 2 RCNY § 16-01(g)(4) and a common vent pipe complying with 2 RCNY § 16-01(g)(3).
 All valves shall be brass gate or globe valves of 125 lbs. per sq. in. rating.

    (2) Each supply line for storage tanks of more than two hundred and seventy-five (275) gallons' capacity, shall be provided with a shut-off valve at the burner and where the top of the tank is above the oil inlet connection to the burner and/or transfer pump, shall be provided with an approved anti-syphon device located at the highest point in the supply line, except that where heavy oil (No. 6 Commercial Standard Grade) having a viscosity of one hundred (100) seconds or more Saybolt Furol at one hundred and twenty-two degrees Fahrenheit (122° F.) is used, the anti-syphon device shall not be required.
 No anti-syphon device shall be required where a foot valve is installed at the inlet of the suction line.